Are you getting ready to order a cover for your new book soon? Not sure what to prepare for the book cover design process?

 18. Ideas for cover

-Price-wise, if you have a concrete idea in mind and just want that, it could be a way to a for discount (most designers charge for delivering 3 concepts of designs so asking for 1 only might allow designer to give a discount).
+Price-wise, if you have a concrete idea in mind and just want that, it could be a way to a for discount (most designers charge for delivering 2-3 concepts of designs so asking for 1 only might allow designers to give a discount).

 To sum up

-These are the things you should consider before hiring a designer.
-Write your responses down as doing so both clears your head and helps your designer create a great cover for your book.
+I hope this help!
+These are the things you must know or should consider before hiring a designer.
+Write your responses down on a paper sheet or type them on your computer and send to whoever you hire.
+Doing so both clears your head and helps your designer create a great cover for your book.
 It also makes it easier for you to work together in the future!

 Adrijus from RockingBookCovers.com